 The good news is, the headaches from CBD were very mild.
 So, can CBD give you a headache?
 It’s highly unlikely.

-Most people use CBD for reducing anxiety – not as a sleep aid.
+Most people use CBD for reducing anxiety – not as a sleep aid to improve sleep quality.
 CBD’s sedative properties are good at relaxing the mind, but not so good at putting the mind to sleep.

 There are CBD sleep aids that exist, but they will blend other substances, like melatonin, to get a strong effect.
 New Phase Blends sells a patent-pending CBD based sleep aid called ‘sleep.’

-It blends melatonin with a CBD-rich hemp extract to act as a potent sleep aid.
+It blends melatonin with a CBD-rich hemp (cannabis sativa) extract to act as a potent sleep aid.

 Can CBD make you sleepy?
 No, CBD alone probably will not make you sleepy unless you take too much.